Paper Submission Guidelines

 IEEE POLICY ANNOUNCEMENT

-- To be published in the IEEE ICSOS 2019 Conference Proceedings and IEEE XploreR, at least one Author of an accepted paper is required to register for the conference a FULL Rate as ComSoc Member, IEEE/Sister Society Member or Non-Member and the paper must be presented at the conference.
+- To be published in the IEEE ICSOS 2019 Conference Proceedings and IEEE Xplore, at least one Author of an accepted paper is required to register for the conference a FULL Rate as ComSoc Member, IEEE/Sister Society Member or Non-Member and the paper must be presented at the conference.
 Nonrefundable registration fees must be paid prior to uploading the final IEEE formatted, publication ready version of the paper.
 For authors with multiple accepted papers, one full registration is valid for up to three (3) papers.
 Please do not share your registration confirmation code with anyone else.
 Although the code enables submission of up to three papers, it can only be used once, by you, to create an Author account.
-Accepted and presented papers will be published in the IEEE ICSOS 2019 Conference Proceedings and in IEEE XploreR.
+Accepted and presented papers will be published in the IEEE ICSOS 2019 Conference Proceedings and will be submitted for publication in IEEE Xplore.

 - IEEE reserves the right to exclude a paper from distribution after the conference (e.g., removal from IEEE Xplore) if the paper is not presented at the conference.